 In this project, created for a digital storytelling course at Brown University, I scraped Twitter data from nine “rogue” government Twitter accounts.
 Following the inauguration of President Trump, multiple rogue accounts have launched in order to operate as a form of digital resistance and advocacy.
 Often designated by “Alt” or “Rogue” or “Resistance” in their handles, … Continue reading #Resistance: What Can Alt-Government Twitter Teach Us?

 As Digital Projects Assistant for Steven Lubar, I developed an interactive timeline as a digital companion to his book, Inside the Lost Museum: Curating, Past and Present (to be published July 2017 by Harvard University Press.)
 Navigating Tiki-Toki, users can explore museum history through four major themes: collect, display, preserve, and use.
 Photographs, quotes, and videos reveal highlights, … Continue reading Tiki-Toki: Inside the Lost Museum

 As Digital Projects Assistant for Steven Lubar, I cleaned the data for the 1853 Crystal Palace Visualization, coordinating with the Brown University Center for Digital Scholarship.
 I also developed visualizations in Tableau Public, Palladio, and Google Fusion to accompany the “Cataloging History” series.
-“Cataloging History” is a four-part series on the history and theory of museum … Continue reading Revisualizing the Crystal Palace
+“Cataloging History” is a four-part series on the history and theory of museum and … Continue reading Revisualizing the Crystal Palace